 Emerging Innovators are nominated by their respective Tech Transfer Office or Commercial Group and

 nominations are assessed by the Investment Committee at designated meetings.
-During this process applicants must deliver a 10-minute pitch, followed by a Q&A with the Committee.
+During this process applicants must deliver an 8-10 minute pitch, followed by a Q&A with the Committee.

 Nominations can be submitted up to three times a year.

-Dates are subject to change so please review the current year meeting calendar for more information and refer to the document due dates: Investment Committee Meeting Calendar
+Dates are subject to change so please review the current year meeting calendar for more information and refer to the document due dates.

 When presenting to the Investment Committee, EIs should be prepared to arrive early, and stay to the end of the IC meeting, which can run to 4:30pm.
 Please factor this in for travel booking.